ZanSara/zansara.github.io/content/talks/2022-12-01-open-nlp-meetup.md

 Towards the end I mention briefly an even more advanced version of this image retrieval system, which I had no time to implement live.
 However, I later built a notebook implementing such system and you can find it here: [Cheetah.ipynb](https://gist.github.com/ZanSara/31ed3fc8252bb74b1952f2d0fe253ed0)

 The slides were generated from the linked Jupyter notebook with `jupyter nbconvert Dec_1st_OpenNLP_Meetup.ipynb --to slides --post serve`.

+This was my most popular talk to date, with almost a hundred attendees watching live.